How can I reserve a spot on your waiting list for organic grass-fed beef?

 How much do you charge for your beef?

 Purchasing from a ranch is different than buying store bought meat.
 Practically speaking, customers are purchasing a part of a steer, not a finished product.
 Thus, we sell steer by the quarter Steer (not finished products), and charge a set price per pound of hanging weight.
 “Hanging weight” is the weight of the harvested steer as it arrives at the butcher (before it is aged a cut into meal size servings).
 Steer are different sizes, so hanging weights vary.
-Our steer average between 150 – 175 lb. per quarter hanging weight.
-After aging and butchering, you can expect to receive 70-75% of hanging weight in finished beef cuts.
+Our steer average between 120 – 150 lb. of finished meat products per quarter.

 How long will the beef last in my freezer?